 However, in the context of a global recession with rising hospital related costs and increasing pressure to reduce public health spending, the potential to save money by keeping people with palliative care needs out of hospital is an attractive option.
 Therefore, understanding the role hospitals play in palliative and end-of-life care is essential if patients are to receive the best possible palliative care, regardless of where they are cared for or die.

 1. Robinson J, Gott M, Ingleton C. Patient and family experiences of palliative care in hospital: What do we know?
 An integrative review.
 Palliat Med.
 2014;28(1):18-33.

 2. Robinson J, Gott M, Gardiner C, Ingleton C. A qualitative study exploring the benefits of hospital admissions from the perspectives of patients with palliative care needs.
 Palliat Med.
 2015.

 3. Robinson J, Gott M, Ingleton C, Gardiner C. The impact of the environment on experiences of hospital admissions from the perspectives of patients with palliative care needs.
 BMJ Support Palliat Care.
 2015 (Under review).

-Download a free copy of the full article
+Download the full article in Palliative Medicine

 This post relates to a longer article, ‘A qualitative study exploring the benefits of hospital admissions from the perspectives of patients with palliative care needs’ by Jackie Robinson, Merryn Gott, Clare Gardiner, Christine Ingleton published in Palliat Med September 2015 vol. 29, no. 8, 703-710.
 Published online before print March 13, 2015 doi:10.1177/0269216315575841.